johncosta/johnmcostaiii.com/content/posts/2011-07-17-django-sitemap-module-object-has-no-attribute-valu.markdown

 )
 ```

-You can find the full thread out on StackOverflow <a href='http://stackoverflow.com/questions/4996177/django-sitemap-module-object-has-no-attribute-values' target='_tab'>here</a>.
+You can find the full thread out on Stack Overflow <a href='http://stackoverflow.com/questions/4996177/django-sitemap-module-object-has-no-attribute-values' target='_tab'>here</a>.